wilroboly/commerce_donation/README.md

-# donation_example
+# commerce_donatio
-Donation example for Commerce 2.x
+Commerce Donation module for Commerce 2.x

 This module contains:
 - An export of the described order item type, fields.